grepdisc/communitycanvases/_pages/signalboxes_niagara_metals.md

 audiences
 - Ability of the design to be translated in large-format on a traffic box wrap
-- Artwork cannot contain words or logos
+- Artwork cannot contain words or logos or anything that appears like a traffic sign

 Community Canvases cannot consider designs that include branding, advertising or images that sell a product or service.